Romopolis Game Cover

 • “Even though it is just like Build-a-Lot, it is less polished than those games, with bland graphics, no flashy animations, different backdrops, or even a way to zoom in, which is really missed.
 But for its price, it's excusable.”

-The story aspect of the game is largely criticized for being minimal, as the campaign functions more as an extended tutorial with no substantial narrative.
-Players find the missions challenging but feel constrained by the game's requirements, which limit creative building choices.
-Ultimately, the game is perceived as a puzzle experience disguised as a city builder, with a campaign consisting of 24 missions that lack depth in storytelling.
+The story aspect of Romopolis is largely criticized for lacking depth, as the campaign is perceived more as an extended tutorial with no real narrative.
+Players find the missions challenging but feel constrained by the game's focus on specific building goals, which detracts from any meaningful storytelling.
+Overall, the game is seen as a puzzle experience disguised as a city builder, with a campaign consisting of 24 missions that do not contribute to a cohesive story.

 • “The missions themselves can be quite challenging due to the time restrictions for the medals that can be achieved.”